Thirty-one (card game): Gameplay

 At the end of the round, all players show their hands and total each one up, only counting cards of the same suit.
 For instance, if the three cards in a hand are all different suits, the highest value card would stand as that player's score.
 The player whose hand scored the lowest loses the deal, and loses one life.
 In the event of a tie between two players for lowest score, both players are declared losers and each loses one life.
-If there is a tie involving the knocker for the highest score the knocker is safe.
-If the knocker does not have a higher value then all other players, the knocker shall lose one life.
+If there is a tie involving the knocker for the lowest score, the knocker is safe.
+If the knocker does not have a higher value than at least one other player, the knocker loses two lives.

 If, at any time in the round prior to someone knocking, a player acquires a hand value of exactly 31 in the same suit, known as a blitz, their hand is immediately shown.
 This ends the round and all other players lose a life.

 There is one case where it is possible to pick up one's own discard.
 This happens when there are only two players left in the game and one player knocks.
 The card that the other player discarded just before the knock is still on top of the pile, so it is now available to take back if desired.
-For example, if the player had just broken up a suit for tactical reasons, he or she can now restore it.
+For example, if the player had just broken up a suit for tactical reasons, they can now restore it.

 Scoring

-When a player loses a life, they pay one of their pennies into the center of the table.
+When a player loses a life, they pay one of their pennies into the centre of the table.
 A player with no pennies left is said to be "on the county", and is out of the game if they lose any further lives.
 The game continues until only one player remains.

 Common variations

+California Quick

+A simple variation of the game useful for larger groups due to how fast a full game can be played.
+In this version, ties for the lowest hand result in a loss for the knocker and who they are tied with.
+Any loss for the knocker results in the loss of two lives, whether it be from failing the knock or if another player obtains a 31 during the knock.
+In addition, if the first person to play knocks on their first turn, the round ends and all players reveal their hand without drawing any more cards.
+This is called "knocking out of the gate."
+Normally, a 31 must be declared the moment it is obtained, but in this version, a person who is dealt a 31 can only reveal it after the first player chooses to abstain from knocking out of the gate.